lias-laboratory/jerboa-rebuild/README.md

 This project is a plugin to allow the automatic rebuild of a parametric specification.

+## Notice

+The gen folder must be set as source directory.
+In Eclipse right-click on gen:
+`"Build Path" -> "Use as Source Folder"

 ## Jerboa dependencies

 Jar dependencies from the Jerboa project (no available from Maven Repositories)